eggplants/shellscraping/README.md

 - maltine-zips-download.sh
   - Download **DL-able albums/tracks** of [maltinerecords] and **compile them into a ZIP**.
 - Ricty_on_wsl.sh
-  - Building Ricty font.
+  - Build Ricty font.
 - forkpull.sh
-  - Importing commits from the parent repository into your fork.
+  - Import commits from the parent repository into your fork.
 - ikkatu_posix.sh
   - Install all standard commands listed in POSIX.
 - install_latest_nano_wsl.sh
-  - Installing the latest version of the GNU Nano on WSL.
+  - Install the latest version of the GNU Nano on WSL.
 - kkcwx.sh
   - Make `kkc` command more easier to use.
 - kkcwx_short.sh